juristr/juristr.github.com/_posts/2015-10-08-release-like-a-pro.md

 ### Bower support

+{% assign message = "Update: People tend to use NPM primarily even for web applications nowadays.
+I'm leaving the Bower section for completeness here." %}
+{% include warn-notice.html %}

 When you succeed to setup the before mentioned setups, you should now have

 - automated build by Travis